David-Manniche/TheMarket/readme.txt

     => 035637 - after adding product in buy together/related products> name of product is not displaying => 035649 - Steps> enable cod option at product and inventory end>> uncheck the checkbox at product level >> Cod should not be available for all inventories of that product
-    => 035647 - while adding product or related details> suggestion list is taking too much time to display results
+    => 035647 - while adding product or related details> suggestion list is taking too much time to display results => 035657 - captcha is not listing on screens

 Update
     => msg-1152994- Admin profile image is not refreshing after image upload